toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 ![diagram2](/images/scaling-sql/feed.jpg){:class="img-responsive"}

 While we can show a user's timeline by querying just one shard, we can't really do that for feeds, because individual users are most likely following a multitude of users residing on multiple shards.
-Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded with multiple shards are being hit.
+Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded with multiple shards being hit.

 * With applications like Facebook, users mostly tend to follow users in their own country, so we can try combining users with the same country on the same node.